Syscoin — The Empty Bazaar

 Reasons: Very low on-chain activity.
 Extremely low respect for coin parameters, destroying Syscoin as a store of value.
 Not convincing argument for even having a blockchain.

 Syscoin has a Bitcoin core code base, drawing strength from very solid development.
-Both PoW consensus mechanism were highly battle tested as well which is why it was somewhat strange that the developers decided to make the blockchain a PoW-PoS hybrid.
+The PoW consensus mechanism was highly battle tested as well which is why it was somewhat strange that the developers decided to make the blockchain a PoW-PoS hybrid.
 Before this announcement, Lightning Network had already been implemented, so a change to achieve higher transaction throughput was probably not the main reason.
 The Syscoin developers later claimed to have created a scalability solution called ZDAG, based on the PoW and PoS hybrid structure.
 If this solution is feasible or not is outside the scope of BD Rating's technical knowledge, and more peer review as well as real world proof are needed for any verdict.

 Continuing on the path of adding new properties, Syscoin went wild for smart contracts, token creation capabilities, aliases with a reputation system, and other useful things.
 The problem however is that the more levers to pull, the more technical attack surfaces a blockchain has.
 Should Syscoin grow considerably and attract more malicious eyes, the bloating of core functionality may very well lead to a wack-a-mole game with bugs being exploited and subsequently patched.
 Evidence for this was seen for example in the Ethereum blockchain during its first years.
 As soon as Syscoin have stabilized in terms of core structure, then time will reveal if it is sound or not.